South Kensington railway station: History

 In 1972, the platforms were extended at the down end of the station.
 In 1975, the present platform shelters were provided, when the station was modified to accommodate the quadruplication of the line to Footscray.
-The disused station office, located near the entrance to the pedestrian underpass on Childers Street, was also provided around that time.
+The station office, now disused, located near the entrance to the pedestrian underpass on Childers Street, was also provided around that time.
 On 1 July of that year, parcel facilities at the station were abolished.
-The following year, in November 1976, the quadruplicated line between South Kensington and Footscray was provided.
+The following year, in November 1976, the quadruplicated line between South Kensington and Footscray was opened.

 In 2020, in a survey conducted by the RACV, South Kensington was ranked as the worst railway station in Victoria.

+In July 2023, the crossovers which connected from the station onto the Sunbury Line were abolished and removed with the installation of pointwork for the Metro Tunnel.
+In late May 2026, work began to remove the old Sunbury line tracks at South Kensington, which had become redundant since the Sunbury line was moved into the Metro Tunnel full-time on 1 February 2026.
+The track and overhead wiring was removed between 23 and 25 May 2026.

+The adjacent western portal to the Metro Tunnel was rebuilt in July 2026.
+These works removed the disused points for the Main Suburban lines and allowed for trains entering and exiting the tunnel to operate at higher speeds.

 Platforms and services

-South Kensington has two side platforms.
-It is served by Werribee and Williamstown trains.
+South Kensington has two side platforms and is served by Werribee and Williamstown trains.